 Essentially, link equity is the idea that links have a value—a value that search engines can use to gauge the importance of both your page and the page to which you’re linking.
 Of course, if you have a link-heavy site, it’s going to be much harder to determine (algorithmically) the true value of a particular link.

 Moreover, when you throw in a few paid or sponsored links, especially ones that appear site-wide and have little or no topical relevance, you are muddying your own linking waters.

 Ultimately, I would recommend that you rule your site with an iron fist, thinking critically and logically every time you place a link on your site.
 In the short term, though, you can get a head start on improving your internal link equity by using the Neoclassical Theme on your site.

 Generally speaking, WordPress themes have become extremely link-intensive through the incorporation of things like category links, page links, calendars, widgets, etc. Because these types of links tend to appear site-wide, they not only dilute your linking landscape, but they also create a “flat” internal linking structure where it’s incredibly difficult for an algorithm to determine the relative importance of an individual link.

 The bottom line is that the Neoclassical Theme is crafted so that your links will pack as much punch as possible.
 I’ve tried to cut the “link fat” wherever it made sense to do so, and the end result is, I believe, likely the most advanced WordPress theme on the market today in terms of SEO.

 Did I mention it also has big header images?

-Update: The Neoclassical Theme is no longer available, but that’s because all my focus is now on Thesis, the ultimate WordPress Theme.
+Update: The Neoclassical Theme is no longer available, but that’s because all my focus is now on…Focus…which you can check out below.